 Inside the virtual classroom, at the bottom of the screen, you can find the Enable/Disable button controlling your current microphone.

 NOTE: If you have headphones (with a dedicated microphone) connected to your computer when entering the virtual classroom, they will be selected as the currently used microphone.

 All of the participants in the current session can turn on/off their microphones at any point.
 By clicking the little triangles next to the icons additional changes to these settings can be done.

-Opening the Microphone Settings menu gives you the options to Enable/Disable your current microphone, select a different device (if available) for audio input and adjust the microphone’s volume output.
+Opening the Microphone Settings menu (the little triangle icon is a shortcut to the microphone menu) gives you the options to Enable/Disable your current microphone, select a different device (if available) for audio input and adjust the microphone’s volume output.

 NOTE: You can also test your microphone to see if it captures your voice properly.

 Opening the Speakers menu allows you to adjust the volume of the speakers/headphones you are currently using inside the virtual classroom, as well as test them to check if the audio is working properly.

 NOTE: If you have headphones connected to your computer when entering the virtual classroom, they will be selected as the currently used speakers source.

-Teachers can open the Notifications menu, which allows to Enable/Mute or Disable sound notifications of other specific whiteboard functionalities.
+Teachers can open the Notifications menu, which allows them to Enable/Mute, or Disable sound notifications of other specific whiteboard functionalities.

-Muting the Raise Hand notifications will disable the sound effect made when a participant uses the Raise Hand option, but will still show a visual pop-up when used.
+Muting the Raise Hand notifications will disable the sound effect made when a participant uses the Raise Hand option, but will still show a visual pop-up message when used.

 Muting the Notifications Sound will disable all sound effect notifications in the virtual classroom until turned ON again.

 Activating Disable Notifications will completely prevent all notifications from giving a sound notification or showing visual pop-up messages.

 Participant Sound Controls

 As a teacher, you can access the participant’s individual settings menu from the Icon at the bottom right corner of the screen.

 From there you can choose to change the settings for All Participants or for an Individual participant by clicking on the cogwheel next to their name from the list.